A NIGHT IN A WORLD WAR 1 TUNNEL

 And then last but not least the sleeping bag.
 Mine is rated to -10°C (comfort) and -18°C (comfort limit) so that kept me warm all night!

-In the morning when we woke up we dug ourselves out and enjoyed the view.
 In summer this place is packed with people.
 And when I say packed, I mean PACKED.
 So it’s really nice to be able to see this location at its most quiet moments.
 We only saw 5 people in 2 days.
 Pretty remarkable considering this place can welcome more than 10.000 people a day in summer…

 After we cleaned everything we headed back to civilisation.